 In conclusion the guidelines provided for perioperative care of a pregnant woman are thoroughly upheld by researchable evidence.
 Guidelines indicated a need for educating the patient and support person(s), providing family centered care, being prepared for a complication, and being sure to keep in mind considerations for the obese patient.
 There are a number of important interventions listed in the guidelines, however the three that were chosen are important as there has been a rise in obesity, there is always a need to be prepared for postoperative complications, and there is a very diverse population in our society and knowing how to educate and provide family centered care especially care based on the patients culture is of the utmost importance.
 The guidelines provided are clear and thorough in suggestion of what should be done, this would be protocol that can be universally implemented.

+Overall, very nice job.

 References